Ar-Ruʼays: 20th century

+Modernization

 Al Ruwais became the second settlement outside of the capital Doha to construct a formal school in 1954.
+Based on field work carried out by anthropologists in Qatar in the 1950s, the main tribe in the area of Al Ruwais were the Al Sadah tribe.
 Throughout the 20th century it was considered the educational nucleus of northern Qatar.

+In the late 1960s, Al Ruwais was among the northern Qatari towns designated to benefit from the initial phase of a state housing program.
+Completed in 1969, the program provided modern residences and basic utilities to local families as part of a national project to improve living standards.

 After Qatar earned its independence in 1971, Sheikh Khalifa bin Hamad Al Thani assumed control of the newly-found state in February 1972.
 One of his main policies was the decentralization of Qatar's housing and major infrastructure projects.
 To promote growth in the northern settlements, he designated Al Ruwais a 'township' and launched several projects in it, including in 1972 the construction of the Al Ruwais Port.

+In a 1987 article in the local Arabic newspaper Al Raya, Al Ruwais was described as a town of about 1,000 residents with old homes stretching along the coast.
+Known for its beautiful beaches, Al Ruwais was noted as being historically significant as a hub for fishing and pearling activities.
+Despite a rapidly growing population, the town faced issues such as unpaved roads, and lack of signage at its entrance, making it difficult for visitors to locate the town.

+Residents of Al Ruwais recalled traveling to Doha by foot or on camels.
+Al Ruwais had essential services, including a health center, post office, schools (elementary, middle, and high), a consumer cooperative, telephone services, a police station, and a bank.
+The community had also established numerous supermarkets and tailor shops, as well as a small library for newspapers and magazines.
+The residents of Al Ruwais were known for their hospitality and strong adherence to Arab tradition.
+It had a thriving sports culture, particularly in football, with the Al Shamal Sports Club playing a significant role.
+The article noted that, historically, Al Ruwais was inhabited by tribes such as the Bu Kuwara, Al Sada, Al Ka'ban, and Al Dawasir, with the majority then being Al Sada.
+Other residents had relocated from villages like Ain Mohammed, Al Khuwayr, Al Jumail, Al Mafjar, Al Tuwim, and Al Ghariyah.

 Geography

 Situated along the northern coastline, Al Ruwais is bordered by the villages of Madinat ash Shamal and Abu Dhalouf to the immediate west.
 It is roughly 127 km northwest of the capital Doha, 25 km northwest of Fuwayrit, 28 km northeast of Zubarah, and 77 km northwest of Al Khor.